-The analysis of the City's major funds begins on page 17.
-Fund financial reports provide detailed information about the City's major funds.
+Fund financial statements provide detailed information about the City's major funds.
 Based on restrictions on the use of monies, the City has established many funds, which account for the multitude of services provided to the City's residents.
 However, these fund financial statements focus on the City's most significant funds.
-In the case of the City of Greenwood, the City's major governmental fund is the General Fund.
+In the case of the City of Greenwood, the City's major governmental funds are the General Fund and the Milwaukee Tool Expansion - CDBG.
 The major proprietary funds of the City are the Sewage Enterprise Fund and Greenwood Utilities Fund.